ServiceNow/TapeAgents/README.md

 </div>

-**TapeAgents** is a framework to build, debug, serve and optimize your AI agent.
-It takes a holistic view of the agent lifecycle and aims to support you at all stages.
-The main distinguishing feature of the framework is that by design a TapeAgent creates its
-**Tape**: a comprehensive semantic log of the agent's session that greatly facilitates audit, debugging, finetuning, agent optimization, etc. A Tape contains a context and a sequence of `Step` objects.
-A step can represent an agent’s action, thought, environment observation, or control flow.
+**TapeAgents** is a framework that leverages a structured, replayable log (**Tape**) of the agent session to facilitate all stages of the LLM Agent development lifecycle.
+In TapeAgents, the agent reasons by processing the tape and the LLM output to produce new thoughts, actions, control flow steps and append them to the tape.
+The environment then reacts to the agent’s actions by likewise appending observation steps to the tape.

 ![image](/assets/overview.png)